charlottebacchetta/brazil-education-economics/README.md

 This repository contains the full **data engineering pipeline** for preparing Brazilian **ENEM exam data (2009–2022)** and linking it with **municipal education expenditure per student**.

-The scripts here demonstrate the process of **cleaning, aggregating, and merging raw datasets** into structured panel data suitable for econometric analysis (panel regressions, Difference-in-Differences, etc.).
+The scripts here demonstrate the process of **cleaning, aggregating, and merging raw datasets** into structured panel data suitable for econometric analysis with STATA (panel regressions, Difference-in-Differences, etc.).

 Project completed as part of **Quantitative Analysis II** at Columbia SIPA.